[OT Peds Lab]

 Qualified men and women who possess a baccalaureate degree and who have fulfilled the prerequisite courses for the professional program may apply directly through Sage Graduate School.

-For an application and financial aid information, go to Sage Graduate School Office of Admission.
+For an application and financial aid information, go to the Sage Graduate Schools' Office of Admission.

 - In slightly over two calendar years, students complete the 80.5-credit master's program that includes a research project and 6 months of full time fieldwork.